forcedotcom/dataloader/README.md

   - `User id`: follow the instructions in [this article](https://help.salesforce.com/s/articleView?id=000381643&language=en_US&type=1).

 NOTE:
-Remove all personal, business-specific, an any other sensitive information before reporting an issue on a public forum such as github.
-Sensitive information may be in any files you may upload including config files, data files such as csv files, log files, screenshots, console logs, and more.
+Remove all personal, business-specific, and all other sensitive information from the files you share (e.g. config files, log files, screenshots, csv files, and others) before reporting an issue, especially on a public forum such as github.

 # Building Data Loader
 Developers need to use JDK 11 or later to build Data Loader.
 For example, developers can use [Zulu OpenJDK](https://www.azul.com/downloads/zulu) to build Data Loader.